sotayamashita/tmp-reproduce-ios-simulator-issue/README.md

 (Summarize the bug encountered concisely)

+Some parts of the keyboard displayed in the simulator are not visible in black.

 ### Steps to reproduce

 (How one can reproduce the issue - this is very important)